 Multi-Day Seminars Frequently Asked Questions

 How long does a Multi-Day seminar last?
-Which weekdays are they held?
+Which days are they held?

 What is included in the program?

-Teaching American History pays for a double-occupancy hotel room, materials, historical site admission, and all meals.
+Teaching American History pays for a private hotel room, materials, historical site admission, and all meals.

 How does the stipend work?

-Teachers must participate in all the sessions, meals, visits related to the seminar.
-At the end, each teacher receives a stipend check for $600 to cover the cost of travel to the seminar.
+Teachers are required to participate in all the sessions, meals, and visits related to the seminar.
+Following the seminar, each teacher receives a direct deposit stipend for $600 to help offset the cost of travel to the seminar.

 How do you choose your discussion leaders?